aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/_index.md

     // Create a range of Cells from Cell A1 to C10 Range workbookScope = cells.CreateRange(u"A1", u"C10");

-    // Assign the name to workbook scope named range workbookScope.SetName(u"workbookScope");
+    // Assign a name to the workbook‑scoped named range workbookScope.SetName(u"workbookScope");

     // Save the workbook